What is U3A?

 The University of the Third Age (U3A) is a worldwide self-help organisation promoting learning for personal enjoyment and satisfaction.

 U3A is a worldwide movement that started in Toulouse, France in 1973.
 The idea spread rapidly in France and then to other European countries and to Britain in 1981.
 The first U3A in Australia was established in Melbourne in 1984.
 Mackay is one of many similar U3A organisations in Australia and was formed in 1991.
-Currently, there are well over 400 Members.
+Currently, there are over 500 Members.
 It offers mature age people the opportunity to follow new interests and to share with one another the knowledge and skills they have acquired.

 What is the Third Age?